 With a focus on developing artistry, musicianship, and excellence, Concert Orchestra explores challenging repertoire in a community-focused setting.

 Concert Orchestra rehearses on Mondays (September through May) from 7:00-9:00pm.
-Rehearsal location for the 2021-22 season will likely be Richfield United Methodist Church in south Minneapolis OR Good Samaritan United Methodist Church in Edina.
+Rehearsal location for the 2021-22 season is Richfield United Methodist Church.

 Concert Orchestra’s repertoire includes original works and orchestral arrangements.